JoggApp/laravel-mail-viewer/README.md

 # View all your mailables at a single place

 The Design and content team members often need access to the emails your app will be sending out to the users.
 This is a fairly simple package that makes it possible and tries to minimize developer dependency.
 By using this package, you can have a dedicated route to view all your mailables at a single place.
+Having sharebale URLs to view the mails makes the team co-ordination more smooth.

 ## Installation